The Ultimate Guide to Ecommerce Sales Tax

 Texas allows remote sellers with less than $500,000 in sales for the prior year and without a physical presence in the state to choose to collect the alternate single local use tax rate instead of the total local tax rate.
 Local jurisdictions can also tack on additional sales taxes, but they can’t exceed 2%.
 Texas is an origin-based state.

-In Utah, the state sales tax rate is 4.7%, and local jurisdictions may also choose to add their own.
-In some places in Utah, ecommerce sales tax rates can reach 8.7%.
+Utah charges a state sales tax rate of 4.85%, a 1% use tax, and additional taxes that vary by local jurisdiction.
+Throughout the state, total ecommerce sales taxes range from 6.35% to 9.05%.
 Like other states, online sellers with over 200 transactions or $100,000 in sales in the current or previous year must pay taxes to the state.
 You’ll need to register for a sales tax license through the Taxpayer Access Point, mailing or faxing form TC-69, Utah State Business and Tax Registration, or registering with the Streamlined Sales Tax member states.
-Utah is an origin state.
+Utah is an origin-based state.

 Vermont: 6%